 We know that, according to industry standards in hospitality, guest rooms are unoccupied, on average, 50% of the time.

 Consider the use of electricity to understand the types of cost savings we could potentially realize.
-We know that US hotels consume an average of 14 kilowatt-hours (kWh) of electricity per square foot annually.
+It's estimated that US hotels consume an average of 14 kilowatt-hours (kWh) of electricity per square foot annually.

 On average, hotel rooms are 330 square feet.